If you want to add a touch of spice to your favorite dishes, then you will love this Chili Flakes recipe!

 - Place a grill mesh mat over an oven rack.

-- Arrange the scotch bonnet evenly.
+- Then, arrange the scotch bonnet evenly.

 - Once cooled, crush the contents with a pestle or spice grinder.